Adiabatic quantum imaginary time evolution: Conclusions

 \section{Conclusions}

 We have described an adiabatic state preparation protocol that implements the imaginary time evolution trajectory {without any need for quantum tomography or ancilla resources}.
-This hybrid algorithm involves a classical time integration to generate the adiabatic Hamiltonian. {When implemented faithfully, the algorithm leads to an exponential decrease of the infidelity with the ground-state of a desired Hamiltonian with adiabatic time.
-However, the cost of evolving exactly to long imaginary times grows rapidly with imaginary time both in the classical and quantum parts of the protocol.} The growth in cost as a function of imaginary time arises from several sources, including the nonlocality of the derived adiabatic Hamiltonian.
-This nonlocality can be controlled by suitable heuristics which truncate terms in the adiabatic Hamiltonian.
-Another source of growing cost at long imaginary time is related to the norm of the adiabatic Hamiltonian and its gap, for which modifications of the generating equation of the adiabatic Hamiltonian can be introduced and which should be further explored.
-However, because of the rapid decrease of the infidelity it is possible to propagate for short times and to observe a large improvement in the approximate ground-state. {More generally, the A-QITE adiabatic path introduced in this work can be considered as extending the space of possible adiabatic paths; this potentially allows for introduction of new quantum adiabatic routines consisting of composite adiabatic paths (with A-QITE as one of them), with applications such as introduction of novel adiabatic catalysts \cite{albash2018adiabatic,farhi2002quantum}, etc. This is a direction to be explored in the future.}
+This hybrid algorithm involves a classical time integration to generate the adiabatic Hamiltonian, {but does not require any measurements on the quantum system}. {When implemented faithfully, the algorithm leads to an exponential decrease of the infidelity with the ground-state of a desired Hamiltonian with adiabatic time.
+However, the cost of evolving exactly to long imaginary times grows rapidly with imaginary time both in the classical and quantum parts of the protocol.} The growth in cost as a function of imaginary time arises from several sources, including the nonlocality of the derived adiabatic Hamiltonian. {We introduce a heuristic to control this nonlocality by truncating terms in the adiabatic Hamiltonian.} Another source of growing cost at long imaginary time is related to the norm of the adiabatic Hamiltonian and its gap. {We show that modifying the generating equation of the adiabatic Hamiltonian can be used to control these quantities at finite imaginary times.
+Both heuristics enable one to propagate for short times and to observe a large improvement in the approximate ground-state.}

-{Overall, a significant advantage} of the current approach is that it can be implemented with a minimal amount of quantum resources (i.e. no ancillae and no measurement-based feedback).
-This makes our procedure a good match for near-term quantum architectures.
+{In the near-term quantum hardware setting, one advantage of the current approach is that each time-step can be implemented without measurements.
+On the other hand, preserving the strict adiabatic formulation may lead to long Hamiltonian simulation times for some problems.}

+{More generally, the A-QITE procedure we have introduced extends the types of states that be generated using an adiabatic simulation protocol; the target state need not be expressed as the ground-state of a known Hamiltonian, but rather can be expressed implicitly through the differential evolution of a known ground-state.} In addition, with respect to standard ground-state adiabatic state preparation, A-QITE expands the set of possible adiabatic paths.
+This potentially allows for introduction of new quantum adiabatic routines consisting of composite adiabatic paths (with A-QITE as one of them) with applications such as the introduction of novel adiabatic catalysts \cite{albash2018adiabatic,farhi2002quantum}, as directions to be explored in the future.